Jeanne Clery Disclosure of Campus Security Policy and Campus Safety & Security Statistics Act

 • Medical Emergencies: For any situation requiring emergency medical assistance on campus, call 911 and then ERAU Campus Safety & Security at 928-777-3333 (x3333 from an internal phone).
 Both numbers will result in an ambulance response if the emergency warrants.

 • Hostile Person on Campus: How you respond to a hostile intruder or an active shooter will be dictated by the specific circumstances of the encounter.
-You are encouraged to view the “Shots Fired on Campus” and “Run, Hide, Fight” videos on the University Safety/Risk Management webpages.
-These training material provide tools with which to survive an incident.
+You are encouraged to view the “Shots Fired on Campus” and “Run, Hide, Fight” videos available on the ERNIE Campus Safety webpage under "Campus Safety Videos."
+These training materials provide tools with which to survive an incident.

 • Other Emergencies: The campus posts Emergency Response Guides in offices and classrooms throughout the campus.
 The University also has a Campus Emergency Management Plan (CEMP) available online internally.
 This plan outlines a variety of emergency response procedures.